Weekly Favorite Portraits Showcase

 So what you’re waiting for?
 Take a look at these inspirational portrait photographs and feel the magic of photography.
 Don’t forget to share this as the work of all these photographers truly deserves to be made public.

 Photographer: Morthen | Facebook fanpage | Flickr profile

 I’m not really sure since when I interested in photography, I think since my mom trusted me with one of her snap and shot Fuji film camera when I was a kid, I bought my first DSLR around 2010 and been taking pictures since then with various camera brands.

-As the technical stuffs, I’m using Canon 60d + vivitar 85/1.4 with available light, the shot itself is taken at a hotel in front of this model house. for the post processing I’m using my own preset in Lightroom for the basic stuffs like exposure, contrast and color tone and then move to Photoshop CC for further editing like fixing the skin tone, sharpening, a bit of curve adjustment and resizing.
+As the technical kinds of stuff, I’m using Canon 60d + Vivitar 85/1.4 with available light, the shot itself is taken at a hotel in front of this model house. for the post-processing, I’m using my own preset in Lightroom for the basic stuffs like exposure, contrast, and color tone and then move to Photoshop CC for further editing like fixing the skin tone, sharpening, a bit of curve adjustment and resizing.

 Her name is Zuma, which sounds pretty exotic.

 She’s my boyfriend’s little sister who I wanted to photograph for a long time now.
 So when she came over, we made a few pictures.

 I wanted to give the pictures a natural look and I think it came out pretty good!

 Her first photoshoot and she trusted me completely.
 Zuma, the girl who’s name is exotic stood before the window in front of the tree with the yellow leaves.
 Embraced by natural light.
 With her classic hairstyle and dress.